France's Hollande wants concrete treaty additions

 "I want to reaffirm my commitment to the European project, but with conditions," Hollande said in London last week.

+A Hollande aide involved with setting Europe policy said separately on Wednesday that Hollande planned to propose a deal to Berlin whereby France would trim its state debt and deficits in return for obtaining some of its demands on growth clauses.

+"Francois Hollande wants to put right France's situation and, along with Germany, get back to frank and truthful language," the aide said.

-While the idea of some focus on growth as well as austerity may win support among some European governments, any sign that the fiscal compact could come undone would shock financial markets.
+While Hollande's team says it could count on support from countries like Italy, Spain and Austria for his idea of some focus on growth as well as austerity, any sign that the fiscal compact could come undone would shock financial markets.

+France's Socialists are also hopeful that if they win power, Germany could also shift left in a 2013 election and thus come into line on the growth idea.

+"The issue of growth will eventually come up in Germany," said the Hollande aide, noting German economic growth will slow to 0.6 percent this year.

 His advisers say he wants the fiscal compact to stipulate that a certain proportion of government spending should go into areas like industrial research and development and green energy.

+Prime Minister Francois Fillon wrote in an editorial in weekly Le Point magazine that the new EU treaty signed on March 1 already included wording on economic growth, and sniffed that European treaties were not "bits of paper that can be torn up at will."

+"To promise the French people that we are going to renegotiate the treaty is either naivety or it's lying.
+France's word is in jeopardy," Fillon wrote.

-President Nicolas Sarkozy this week dismissed a report in the German weekly Der Spiegel that European leaders concerned at Hollande's plans for the bloc had formally agreed to shun him in the run-up to the election.
+Sarkozy this week dismissed a report in the German weekly Der Spiegel that European leaders concerned at Hollande's plans for the bloc had formally agreed to shun him in the runup to the election.